How is the Federal Government Implementing the Strategy?

 Improving Coordination Across the Federal Government

-To achieve the Strategy’s goals, we must undertake a more coordinated national response to the epidemic.
-Toward that end, across the Federal government steps are being taken to increase the coordination of HIV programs.
-Representatives of the lead Federal agencies with responsibility for implementing the NHAS convene regularly to share implementation progress highlights and explore collaborative efforts.
+To achieve the Strategy’s goals, representatives of the lead Federal agencies with responsibility for implementing the NHAS convene regularly to share implementation progress highlights and explore collaborative efforts.

 Within the U.S. Department of Health and Human Services (HHS), a NHAS Implementation Group comprised of representatives of 10 operational divisions and more than 13 staff offices from across HHS began meeting immediately after the NHAS was released and has continued convening regularly to share updates about recent progress on activities detailed in the Department’s NHAS Operational Plan and identify opportunities for further collaboration and program improvement.